-Ecamm Live will automatically detect Newtek NDI® input sources, such as the NDICam iOS app.
-NDI sources will show up as camera in Ecamm Live’s camera list, and as a microphone in Ecamm Live’s microphone list.
+Ecamm Live will automatically detect Newtek NDI® input sources, such as the NDI HX app.
+NDI sources will show up as cameras in Ecamm Live’s camera list, and as a microphone in Ecamm Live’s microphone list.

 Broadcasting Your iOS Device’s Screen

 Your iPhone or iPad screen can also become a video source, simply by connecting the device via USB cable.
-Ensure that the device is trusted by the Mac, and that iTunes recognizes the device.
+Ensure that the device is recognized in the Finder sidebar and that is trusted by the Mac.
 It will then automatically show up as a video source and audio source in Ecamm Live.

 Ecamm Live supports streaming from 360° cameras to services like Facebook Live which support them.
 We have used the Ricoh Theta S camera successfully.
 If you need help setting that up, read our Streaming with a 360° Camera document.
 Other cameras that can produce a equirectangular image may also work.